 Living by Faith: Your redeemed inner spirit still "lives" inside the same mortal "house" that you had before you were saved.
 Your physical body has not yet been redeemed; it awaits a future redemption (Romans 8:23b).
 Unlike your new righteous spirit, your outer mortal body is still dead because of sin (Romans 8:10).
 You are spiritual perfection living inside mortal imperfection (2 Corinthians 5:2).
 This is why you can still sin in your mortal flesh.

 More important, this is the reason you live by faith.
 You can never make your mortal flesh righteous because it does not have the capacity to be righteous.
-Most Christians are taught to live by their own human strength.
-This has led to the endless try-fail-confess cycle; worse, it creates the culture that minimal sinning is acceptable while a lot of sinning is unacceptable.
+Most Christians are taught to live by their own human strength and determination.
+This most often leads to an endless try-fail-confess cycle; worse, it creates the culture that minimal sinning is acceptable while a lot of sinning is unacceptable.
 God's only standard is perfect righteousness.

 The only way you can live a life pleasing to God is to bypass your outer, mortal flesh.
-You do this by living from the power of Christ in you.
+You do this by living from the power of Christ within you.
 Jesus lives in your born again spirit, joined as one to you.
-As you follow Him in faith, you will experience His righteous life being lived in you while He does His good works through you (Galatians 2:20).
+As you follow Him in faith, you will experience His righteous life being lived out in you while Christ Jesus does His good works through you (Galatians 2:20).
 At the times that you do stumble, simply return to following Christ in faith; feelings of guilt and shame are NOT from God (Romans 8:1).

 When Jesus was baptized at the beginning of His earthly ministry, the Holy Spirit came down to dwell in Him.
 In this way, the Father did His works and miracles through Jesus, as Jesus followed His Father in faith (John 14:10).
 Jesus did not do these works by His own human strength (John 5:30; 5:19; 8:28).
 The Good News is that the same Holy Spirit that lived in and empowered Jesus now lives in you!
 This is why Jesus is both your Savior and your model for the life of faith.